Illustration © Nikki McClure

 Back in March 2009, I went to the queer feminist festival, Red Dawns/Rdeče zore in Ljubljana, Slovenia.

 And these are two elements that I think I miss in other third-wave-esque events such as Ladyfest.
-I miss the connection into a bigger movement of social struggle, encapsulated in memory through things like names, songs, images, and for that proud stance of maybe old-fashioned notions like "solidarity".
+I miss the connection into a bigger movement of social struggle, encapsulated in memory through things like names, songs, images, and for that proud stance of supposedly old-fashioned notions like "solidarity".

 What blew me away about Red Dawns was that it had all the fun and festiness of other queer-feminist festivals, but with none of the historical amnensia.